 Boro – The Art of Necessity tells the story of artistry born from hardship.
 It traces history and memories through patched and mended fabrics – a Japanese textile culture where no scrap of material is wasted, and where economical creations were passed down between the generations.
 The book contains photo documentation of key pieces from the collection of folklorist, archaeologist and ethnologist Chuzaburo Tanaka (1933-2013).

-The book begins with four separate chapters in the form of essays, each written by a different author.
-The first, Boro: The Art of Necessity tells the story of Boro, which really gives us a deeper insight and I feel appreciation for this technique.
+The first essay, Boro: The Art of Necessity tells the story of Boro and provides a deeper insight and appreciation for this technique.
 It is so much more than a skill to learn or a fashion to wear.
 Boro is a method borne from poverty and a need to even simply keep warm.
 I particularly enjoyed the writers explanation of Mottainai which is the Japanese word associated with boro, translated into English as simply not to waste.
 There are real lives and real stories connected with boro’s history, so its important to realise its value historically as well as within the fashion and textile art fields.

 I will now highlight a few of the beautiful garments you will come across in this book…..